 Western Tigray (Humera, Welkait, Tsegede) remains a contested zone with Eritrean and Amhara forces present.
 Humanitarian access is severely restricted.
 Do not plan operations in western Tigray without dedicated local-language intelligence on road conditions and force positions.
 Tigrinya and Amharic-language sources from the area are the only reliable ground-truth indicators.

-The Amhara region is Ethiopia's most dangerous active conflict zone in 2026.
+The Amhara region is Ethiopia's most dangerous active conflict zone in March 2026, and the situation is worsening.
 The Fano militia movement, a loosely organized network of armed groups drawn from Amhara nationalist sentiment, has been fighting the federal government since mid-2023.
-The ENDF has conducted large-scale military operations across the region, and a state of emergency has been in effect, with periodic renewals, since August 2023.
+The conflict escalated sharply in early 2026: Fano fighters entered Debre Tabor city on February 11, burned police stations, and triggered retaliatory government drone strikes on the city.

+On March 20, armed men abducted and killed four teachers in the town of Merawi, accusing them of violating a Fano-imposed general strike.
+This attack on civilians underscores the insurgency's expanding coercive reach beyond military targets.
 Fano is not a single organization.
-It is a collection of armed groups united by Amhara ethnic nationalism and opposition to the ruling Prosperity Party's governance.
-Some Fano units are former ENDF soldiers and Amhara special forces who deserted.
+It is a collection of armed groups united by Amhara ethnic nationalism and opposition to the ruling Prosperity Party.
+Some units are former ENDF soldiers and Amhara special forces who deserted.
 Others are community militia members who armed during the Tigray war and refused to disarm.
-This decentralized structure makes Fano unpredictable, different units operate independently across a vast geographic area.
+This decentralized structure makes Fano unpredictable, as different units operate independently across a vast geographic area.

 Amharic-language Telegram channels based in Bahir Dar, Gondar, and Dessie carry real-time reporting on Fano movements, ENDF operations, and road conditions.
 This information reaches international media 1-3 days later, typically stripped of the operational detail needed for route planning.
 If your organization has staff or assets in Amhara region, Amharic-language monitoring is not optional, it is the minimum threshold for duty of care.